-The enjoyment of good food is an important part of life on the island.
+Enjoying good food is an important part of life here

 There is a growing international demand for sea salt mined on Mallorca and the flavoured salt variations are available in almost any delicatessen store on the island.
 Originating from the Flor de Sal, harvested in the Salines of Es Trenc near Campos, many interesting combinations have been created to suit all tastes.
 From a combination of salt flavoured with local wine to five exclusive blends created by top chef Marc Fosh in collaboration with the original founder of Flor de Sal de Es Trenc, Katja Wohr, the selection is now endless.

 Specialist shops and delicatessens stock Mallorca’s gourmet treats

 Mallorca´s gastronomy has traditionally been based on the wide range of excellent product grown on the island, and sold fresh at the many markets.
 But the island is also home to tempting delicatessens and specialist food stores, offering innovative locally-produced gourmet ingredients that no kitchen should be without.

 Pa amb Oli